jericjan/hi3-gacha-sim/README.md

 Not exactly new information, I know, but I wanted to try something.

 # The Results
+NOTE: The percentages shown below are cumulative chances, meaning they are the probability you obtain something in or under a specific number of pulls.
+They can also be interpreted as what percent of the playerbase has obtained it within a number of pulls.

 ## Valkyrie
 ![Valkyrie pull successes](img/valk_pull_cum.png)